shmuelhenrik/shmuelhenrik/README.md

-## Eu sou o Samuel Henrique 👨🏽‍💻
+## I'm Samuel Henrique 👨🏽‍💻

 ## About me

 - 🇧🇷 Brazilian
 - 💻 Interested in both Front-End and Back-End
-- 👨‍🎓 Ciência da computação student at Universidade federal do mato grosso do sul
+- 👨‍🎓 Computer Science student at Federal University of Mato Grosso do Sul

 ##